Your bank's disclosure statement: what's in it for you?

 What is a connected person?
 A connected person is any person or entity which can control or significantly influence a bank either directly or indirectly.
 Examples of connected persons include a controlling shareholder (eg parent company) of a bank, or another entity in which the bank’s owner has a substantial interest (eg a sister company).

 Limits on connected lending.
 Because a connected person has the power to direct, coerce, or encourage a bank to lend to it on non-commercial terms or in unfavourable circumstances, to the potential detriment of a bank's depositors, the Reserve Bank imposes limits on the amount that a banking group (of a bank incorporated in New Zealand) may lend to a connected person.
 These limits vary according to the bank’s credit rating and are imposed on the bank through a condition of registration.
-For example where the bank has a very strong credit rating the limit on exposures to connected persons is 75% of the banking group’s equity while a bank with a very low credit rating is subject to a limit on connected exposures of 15% of the banking group’s equity.
+For example where the bank has a very strong credit rating the limit on exposures to connected persons is 75% of the banking group’s Tier 1 capital while a bank with a very low credit rating is subject to a limit on connected exposures of 15% of the banking group’s Tier 1 capital.
 Although the figures are only disclosed once a year, if a bank breached these limits at any point it would have to disclose that fact in its next disclosure statement.

 Banks operating in New Zealand as branches of overseas banks are not subject to a connected exposure limit because they are not required to hold capital in New Zealand.
 However, the overseas bank as a whole is likely to be subject to appropriate connected lending requirements by the supervisory authority in the bank's home country.